Myers-Briggs INTRO (Part 2b)

 Level 4: In-Person Spontaneous Discussion

-When something important comes up unexpectedly, we might decide to seek out the others person for a conversation.
+When something important comes up unexpectedly, we might decide to get together with the others person.
 Spontaneous discussions can be effective for problem-solving, getting an immediate need met or making a plan.
 Benefits come from adding a new level of mutual understanding & co-operation.
 But it doesn’t always work – discomfort with spontaneity, lack of privacy, the other person being too busy or not in the mood…. can get in the way.

 Level 5: In-Person Scheduled Discussion

-What makes this level special is the mutual agreement to set aside time.
+What makes this level special is the mutual agreement to set time aside.

-Planning does not have to make the meeting Formal, but gives both parties time to think about the topic.
-Successful & dynamic interactions come from combining self-awareness, non-verbal intelligence & privacy, to ensure comfort & trust.
+Planning doedn’t have to make the meeting Formal, but gives both parties time to think about the topic.
+Successful & dynamic interactions (Zoom, Skype, FaceTime… OR office conference, private dinner….) come from combining self-awareness, non-verbal intelligence & privacy, to ensure comfort & trust.
 (From )

 VALUE: Observing admired leaders, we can see that good comm. judgment is very important to their success.

-: Talking about anything of mutual interest – news, sports, weather….
-It’s superficial but truly useful, allowing us to function among strangers without burdening them with TMI about our life.
+: Talking about anything of mutual interest – world news, sports, weather….
+It’s superficial but truly useful, allowing us to function among acquaintances & strangers without burdening them with TMI about our life.
 It also helps determine whether someone is neutral, a potential friend or enemy

 The distance between the first two levels is relatively short.
 Polite conversation can turn into a mentally stimulating one very quickly & then collapse back into small talk or none at all – without discomfort.
 Except for conversations with a controlling know-it-all, these two levels are safe.